jpizagno/s3-spark-kafka-cassandra-react/README.md

 ```bash
 nohup ./docker-compose-run.sh > docker-compose-run.log 2>&1 &
 ```
+*wait*:  Building all the Docker images and running apps will take about 20 Minutes.

 Then submit Spark Job:
 ```bash
 nohup ./start_log_streamers.sh {AWS-key}  {AWS-secret} {S3 bucket name like: s3a://huginns-news-logs/} > start_log_streamers.log 2>&1 &
 ```

+When a new file is uploaded/written to the S3 bucket, it will get picked up by the Spark job, produced into Kafka, pushed to the ReactJS app, and persisted to Cassandra.

 ### Monitor Progress